Jammy2211/PyAutoCTI/README.rst

     )

     """
-    The data, traps and CCD properites are combined to clock the pre-CTI data and return the post-CTI data.
+    The data, traps and CCD properties are combined to clock the pre-CTI data and return the post-CTI data.
     """
     post_cti_data_2d = clocker_2d.add_cti(